huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 The main representation of both these things in Fuse is through the use of UX Markup.

 UX Markup is an XML-based format that should be immediately familiar to anyone who has worked with similar formats.
-For an in-depth look at it's quirks and detailed features, make sure you read:
+For an in-depth look at its quirks and detailed features, make sure you read:

 * TODO: Links to detailed UX specs